camunda/camunda-docs/versioned_docs/version-8.4/components/console/manage-clusters/manage-api-clients.md

 Access tokens have a validity period that can be found in the access token.
 After this time, a new access token must be requested.
 :::

-## Built-in rate limit
+## Rate limiting

-The OAuth service has a built-in rate limit of about one request per second for all clients with the same source IP address.
+The OAuth service rate limits about one request per second for all clients with the same source IP address.

 The officially offered [client libraries](/docs/apis-tools/working-with-apis-tools.md) (as well as the Node.js and Spring clients) have already integrated with the auth routine, handle obtaining and refreshing an access token, and make use of a local cache.